calnix/stakingPro/README.md

 ### Rewards emissions calculation

-- stake RP -> eligible for Staking Power rewards -> all staking power rewards are based on RP + nft boost

 - Token rewards are calculated based on staked MOCA, accounting for NFT boosting effect
 - Staking power rewards are calculated based on staked RP, accounting for NFT boosting effect